Invest In Live Theatre —

 Be a part of the Intrepid Theatre family.

 Sammie Gough – Producer

-Sammie hails from that another island on the other side of the world called Australia.
-She arrived in BC 7 years ago and it has become her home away from home.
+Sammie hails from that another island on the other side of the world known as Australia.
+She is a settler of Irish and English ancestry and has been living on Lekwungen territory for a decade.
 After a detour into the world of book publishing, she stumbled upon the wonderful world of theatre and has never looked back.
 She worked for three years as Marketing and Development Coordinator at Intrepid Theatre and then moved to Vancouver where she ran the marketing department at the Firehall Arts Centre and for Dancing on The Edge Festival.
-Sammie returned to Intrepid Theatre in the spring of 2016, taking on the role of Producer.
-Her mother will be proud to see her putting her ill-gotten Queen Scout skills to good use in helping produce a camp-themed Fringe for 2016.
-When not at the theatre, she enjoys playing in her garden, concocting strange wild ferments and producing craft beer events.
+Sammie returned to Intrepid Theatre in 2016, taking on the role of Producer and has the honour of working with artists from around the world.
+When not at the theatre, she enjoys playing in her garden, concocting strange ferments, sampling craft beer and riding her bike.

 Sean Guist – Marketing & Development Manager | OUTstages Curator